ABF-QC/Module3_Project2_solo/notebook/README.md

 ---
 ### Step 3 : NLP - BERT Sentiment

-A Natural Language Processing (NLP) model, most precisely BERT - Sentiment, will be used to convert the comments to a rating score from 1 to 10.
+A NLP model, most precisely BERT - Sentiment, will be used to convert the comments to a rating score from 1 to 10.

 The new produce Sentiment rating will be useful, since 25% of users did not provide a rating along with their comment.

 Some other NLP were tested as well
   - NLP Summarization model (BERT Summarizer)
+  - NLP Summarization model (BART Summarizer)
-  - NLP keywords model (KeyBERT)
+  - NLP keywords model (KeyBERT Sentence Transformer)

-However, due to a lack of time no further investigation was done on those two additional NLP.
+However, due to a lack of time no further investigation was done on those three additional NLP.
+</br></br>
 The data with the added Sentiment rating can be found here [Dataset with Sentiment](data/games_comments_sentiment_summarized.csv)

+</br></br>
 Here is an overview of the performance of the BERT Sentiment NLP in comparison to the available ratings.

 ![](graph/Class_report.png)
+</br></br>
 Here is an overview of the distribution of the BERT Sentiment NLP in comparison to the available ratings.

 ![](graph/SentimentvsRating.png)